sfc-aqua/quisp/README.md

 * basics of RuleSet creation & distribution
-* various *purification protocols*:  Single round of X purification, alternating X/Z purification, etc.  Extending these to test your own custom purification protocol is pretty straightforward.
+* various *purification protocols*:  Single round of X purification, alternating X/Z purification, etc.  Currently
+* implemented only over a single hop.
+Extending these to test your own custom purification protocol is pretty straightforward.
 * *tomography*: when the simulation boots, it assumes that the software